TanmayShukla486/PassMan/README.md

 Contributing
 Contributions are welcome!
 Please follow these guidelines:

+PS: I really suck at Git so currently all code is available on the dev branch.
+Sorry

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature).
 Make your changes.